Charge Your Maxoak Bluetti EB150/EB240 With Solar Panels

 It’s especially important to angle/tilt the panels during the winter months, or during the morning/evening hours when the sun is low on the horizon.

-Another thing you should do is make sure there is no shade on any of your panels, not even a little bit.
+Another thing you should do is make sure there is no shade on any of your panels, not even a little.

 How Much Solar Can I Connect?

-Both power stations have a 500W maximum input, which can be hard to reach due to the volt and amp limits.
+Both power stations have a 500W maximum input, which can be hard to reach because of the volt and amp limits.

 How Long Will It Take To Charge The EB150/EB240 With Solar Panels?